EventStore/documentation/docs/clients/grpc/subscriptions.md

 ### What is a checkpoint?

 A checkpoint the position of an event in the `$all` stream that your application has processed.
-By saving this position to a persistent store (e.g., a database), it allows your application to:
+By saving this position to a persistent store (e.g., a database), it allows your catch-up subscription to:
 - Recover from crashes by reading the checkpoint and resuming from that position
 - Avoid reprocessing all events from the start